Explore future digital trends at the 7th e-Governance Conference

 Registration and the latest updates to the list of speakers, detailed agenda, and background materials are on the official website at egovconference.ee

-The e-Governance Conference is an annual event organised by e-Governance Academy (eGA) since 2015, in collaboration with the Ministry of Foreign Affairs of Estonia.
+The conference is organised by the e-Governance Academy in cooperation with the Ministry of Foreign Affairs of Estonia, the Bill and Melinda Gates Foundation, the European Commission, Intel and the Estonian ICT cluster.
+The e-Governance Conference is an annual event organised by e-Governance Academy (eGA) since 2015.
 The e-Governance Academy (eGA) is a think tank and consultancy organisation founded for the creation and transfer of knowledge and best practice concerning digital transformation in government.